nyukhalov/CarND-Advanced-Lane-Lines/writeup.md

 ![alt text](./output_images/thresh-single.jpg)

-#### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.
+#### 3. Perspective transform.

 The `birds_eye_view` function takes in an image and applies perspective transform to the image using the OpenCV `cv2.warpPerspective` function.

 In order to execute the `cv2.warpPerspective` function I needed to calculate a perspective tranformation matrix `M`.
 OpenCV provides the `cv2.getPerspectiveTransform` function to do so.
-The function takes in two parameters `src` and `dest` - source and destination points.
-I chose the hardcode the source and destination points in the following manner:
+This function takes in two parameters `src` and `dest` - source and destination points.
+I chose to hardcode the source and destination points in the following manner:

 ```python
 top_y = 450